ryuichiueda/emcl/README.md

 This implementation uses an ad-hoc likelihood field model.
 Occupied cells on the map are inflated so that each collision detection between a laser beam and an occupied cell is relaxed.
 The likelihood for each cell is given with a pyramidal kernel function.
 The parameter `~laser_likelihood_max_dist` gives the length from the center cell to the edge of the pyramid.

 The likelihoods on the field are normalized.
 The maximum value is 1.0.
 The alpha value becomes 1.0 when all valid beams hit the 1.0 cells.
 A suitable `~alpha_threshold` value exists in the range between 0.0 and 1.0.
-In a noisy environment, or with a noisy sensor, the value should be near zero so as to prohibit prohibit excess resets.
+In a noisy environment, or with a noisy sensor, the value should be near zero so as to prohibit excess resets.
 However, please note that a reset doesn't change the center of particles largely.
 So it's okay even if resettings occur sporadically.
 Please check the `/alpha` topic under various conditions so as to find a suitable `~alpha_threshold` value.

 ## citation